inbravo/aws-feature-set/README.md

 	- SQS short poll can return with or without a message, and won't wait untill the message is available on queue
 - Messages can be kept in queue from 1 minute to 14 days (default is 4 days)
 - Visibility timeout
-	- Amount of time that the message is invisible in the queue, after getting picked up by a reader
-	- Provided the job is processed before visibility timeout
+	- Visibility timeout period only starts when a worker node has picked up the message for processing.
+During this interval, the message is invisible to other processor workers
 	- Message than get deleted from queue
 	- Maximum timeout period is 12 hours
 - The producer and consumer can run at their own independent throughput